Mount Tomah Botanic Garden Blue Mountains from the lookout

 Tip: Grab some treats from Bakery Patisserie Schwarz on Blaxland Road near the station.
 They do a fabulous meat pie!

-The lake is easy to get to and just off the Great Western Highway, and there is usually plenty of free parking unless you visit at lunchtime on a nice warm day that is
+The lake is just off the Great Western Highway with plenty of free parking, though spaces fill up at lunchtime on warm days.

 • Public transport rating: It’s a 4-minute walk from the 685 bus stop or a 1km walk from Wentworth Falls Station.